ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Benchmark problems

-For each problem, we describe the mathematical formulation and the evaluation approach used in the original work.
-For thorough descriptions and further background, we refer the reader to \citet{georgiev2025mathematical}; here we only discuss the most important details.
-As the backbone LLM, we use \textit{Gemini 3 Pro} accessed via chat at \url{aistudio.google.com} for generating initial programs and \textit{Gemini 3 Flash Preview} at \url{openrouter.ai} with default settings for evolution, including temperature $T=1$.
-Common evolution parameters for both benchmark problems are: $N_{\text{elites}}=6$, $N_{\text{parents}}=2$, and $N_{\text{offspring}}=10$.
-All programs are executed on a CPU to allow parallelization.
-During evolution, if a program's \texttt{improve} function outputs an invalid configuration, the program is discarded.
-However, this requirement is relaxed during the final validation to allow extended evaluation, as there is a small possibility that even the most reliable optimizers diverge after an unlucky perturbation.
+As the backbone LLM we use \textit{Gemini 3 Pro} (via chat at \url{aistudio.google.com}) to generate initial programs, and \textit{Gemini 3 Flash Preview} (via \url{openrouter.ai}, default settings, temperature $T=1$) to run the evolution.
+Common evolution parameters are $N_{\text{elites}}=6$, $N_{\text{parents}}=2$, $N_{\text{offspring}}=10$, and all programs run on CPU to allow parallelization.
+During evolution, a program is discarded if its \texttt{improve} function returns an invalid configuration; this requirement is relaxed during final validation, since even reliable optimizers can occasionally diverge after an unlucky perturbation over an extended run.